-Though it is widely acknowledged that student evaluations of teaching (SeOT) are well known to be significantly problematic when assessing quality of teaching, there is likely some value in this data, particularly when it is viewed alongside other metrics of teaching.
+Though it is widely acknowledged that student evaluations of teaching (SeOT; now renamed to student experience of instruction or SeOI) are well known to be significantly problematic when assessing quality of teaching, there is likely some value in this data, particularly when it is viewed alongside other metrics of teaching.
 I have attached the reports of SeOT, as well as this summary of questions that I consider to be the most important, for my teaching:

-Without further ado, my teaching evaluations from the past few terms (I will continue adding to this list as time permits):
+Without further ado, my teaching evaluations from the past couple of years (I will continue adding to this list as time permits).